Key takeaways:

 You’ll also practice noticing positive sensations in your body.
 For example, you might use mindfulness to focus on the sensations of breathing.
 What does the cool air feel like when you breathe in?
 Do you notice the warmth of the air passing through your nose as you breathe out?
 This way, you also recognize your body has many sensations.
 It’s not just all pain.

 Because PRT is so new, it’s not clear yet how long it takes for it to work (or how long the results will last).
-But, in the only study on PRT so far, people who tried PRT experienced pain relief after eight therapy sessions over 4 weeks.
+But, in this study, people who tried PRT experienced pain relief after eight therapy sessions over 4 weeks.

 That study focused on people with chronic back pain.
-And before they started, participants met with a physician to make sure the back pain was not due to a physical injury or cause.
+And before they started, participants met with a physician to make sure the back pain wasn’t due to a physical injury or cause.

-Ask your healthcare provider if you have any questions or concerns about your pain relief.
-They may agree that PRT could be a suitable method of pain control for you.
+Ask your healthcare team if you have any questions or concerns about your pain relief.
+They may agree that PRT could be a suitable method of pain management for you.
 Also, they may be able to help you find PRT therapists and other resources.

-Look for a provider who has completed a certificate training in PRT.
-Several different types of healthcare providers pay offer pain reprocessing therapy including:
+Look for a PRT provider who has completed a specialized certificate training in PRT.
+Several different types of healthcare professionals may offer pain reprocessing therapy including:

 Medical doctors